denoland/manual/getting_started/configuration_file.md

 # Configuration File

-Deno supports configuration file that allows to customize built-in TypeScript compiler, formatter and linter.
+Deno supports a configuration file that allows you to customize the built-in TypeScript compiler, formatter, and linter.

 The configuration file supports `.json` and `.jsonc` extensions.
 [Since v1.18](https://deno.com/blog/v1.18#auto-discovery-of-the-config-file),
-Deno will automatically detect `deno.json` or `deno.jsonc` configuration file if it's in your current working directory or parent directories. (`--config` flag can be used to specify a different configuration file.)
+Deno will automatically detect a `deno.json` or `deno.jsonc` configuration file if it's in your current working directory or parent directories.
+The `--config` flag can be used to specify a different configuration file.

 > ⚠️ Before Deno v1.23 you needed to supply an explicit `--config` flag.